top of page

 The Challenge

 For below-the-knee amputees, the socket is crucial to the comfort and function of transtibial prosthetics.
-Due residual limb volume fluctuation, the use of traditional rigid sockets causes discomfort.
-For children, this issue is amplified by rapid growth, requiring frequent adjustments.
+Due to residual limb volume fluctuation, the use of traditional rigid sockets causes discomfort.
 In low-resource settings, limited access to fitting services worsens these challenges.

 Our Solution